palacee/screenshare-bypass/README.md

-# A BD plugin for high quality screen-sharing on Discord without Nitro
+# A BD plugin - high quality screen-sharing on Discord without Nitro